fcknbstrd/BilliardMaster/README.md

 ![Alt text](g3d-billiard-master.png?raw=true "BilliardMaster")

 Features:
-+ Checks if balls into holes and marks them on the left side
++ Checks if balls fell into holes and marks them on the left side
-+ Checks if balls fall of the table and re-position them on the table
++ Checks if balls fell off the table and re-position them on the table
-+ Checks if the white ball falls into a hole and re-positions it
++ Checks if the white ball fell into a hole and re-positions it
-+ Sound effect on ball collision depending on their intensity of crash for a louder or softer clack-sound
++ Sound effect on ball collisions, depending on their intensity of crash (louder or softer clack-sound)
 + Checks if balls are standing still to unlock shooting mode

 __NOTICE:__ The game was developed with a NVIDIA GeForce 720 GT (2014).
 Screenshots and videos material is very limited due to bad performance.